 Now we come to the Thousand Dollar Question: how secure and private is IDrive?

 When it comes to data security, the answer depends on which type of encryption you use.
 If you select the default option for encryption, your data should be secure in transit to and from the IDrive servers.
 But your security is in the hands of IDrive once your data arrives at their servers since they control the key used to encrypt your data.
-The United States could force IDrive to not only disclose the personal information they normally collect, but also to decrypt all your data and give it to the Feds.
+The United States could force IDrive to not only disclose the personal information they normally collect, but also to decrypt all your data and hand it over to whichever agency wants it.

 If you use a Personal Encryption Key to encrypt your data, it should remain secure, even on the IDrive servers since you control the key used to encrypt your data and that data is encrypted before it leaves your device.
 This client-side, end-to-end encryption means only you can decrypt your data.

 So how secure and private is IDrive?
 Significantly less than some of their competitors.
-Perhaps the question should be, “Is IDrive sufficiently secure and private for my needs?”
+Perhaps the question you should ask about this product should be, “Is IDrive sufficiently secure and private for my needs?”
 The answer to that question depends on your threat model.